More Info on yearSimilar Undetermined MusicSearch Artistopia

 Numbering calendar years

 A calendar era is used to assign a number to individual years, using a reference point in the past as the beginning of the era.
-In many countries, the most common era is from the traditional (though now believed incorrect) year of the birth of Jesus .
-Dates in this era are designated Anno Domini (Latin for "in the year of the Lord"), abbreviated AD, or CE (for " common era ").
-The year before 1 AD or CE is designated 1 Before Christ (BC) or Before the Common Era (BCE), the year before that 2 BC/BCE, etc. Hence there was no year 0 AD/CE.
+In many countries, the most common era is from the estimated date of the birth of Jesus Christ ; dates in this era are designated anno Domini ("in the year of the Lord", abbreviated A.D. ) or C.E. ( common era ).
+Other eras are also used to enumerate the years in different cultural, religious or scientific contexts.

 Other annual periods